Candyfloss (novel): Reception

 Candyfloss received starred reviews from Booklist and Publishers Weekly.
+Sundae Girl reached fifth place in the Children's books Bestsellers section compiled by the Sunday Independent in April 2007.

 In a starred review, Booklist's Kathleen Isaacs highlighted how "Wilson produces a poignant, gently humorous, and totally satisfying tale".

 Kirkus Reviews highlighted the novel's heavy issues, including "poverty, bankruptcy, drunken/bawdy adult behavior, bullying and unconditional parental/child love".
 To that list, Publishers Weekly added the "compelling sometimes gritty elements" of "shopping, gambling, fair-going, romance, a knife-fight and even a scary fire".
 Kirkus concluded that the "open-ended conclusion" will "provoke readers’ questions and speculation" and the novel provides possibilities for "mother/daughter discussion".

 Multiple reviewers commented on Candyfloss's characters.
 Isaacs called the novel's protagonist, Floss, "charmingly believable" and "idiosyncratic", while Kirkus Reviews referred to her as "determined".
 School Library Journals Catherine Ensley found her to be a "likable character".
 Kirkus also noted that the novel includes "a group of believable secondary characters—though they’re somewhat melodramatic in their thoughts and actions".
 Publishers Weekly also highlighted Floss's relationship with her father, who is " fully dimensional in all his flaws" and ,"whose love for his daughter often clouds his judgment".

 Reviewers also mentioned the "one-page black-and-white set of graphic novel–style scenes" that foreshadow each chapter.